Winston-Salem Felony Lawyer

 Winston-Salem Felony Attorney

 Being charged with a felony in North Carolina is a very serious ordeal that can have life-changing implications.
 Our criminal law attorneys at The Law Offices of J. Scott Smith know this and have helped clients from all walks of life through these extremely difficult and trying times.
 A felony is generally defined as a crime that carries more than one year of prison time.
 Felonies are different from misdemeanors in that misdemeanants are usually confined in local jails whereas felons are confined in the State Department of Corrections.
 Felony convictions in North Carolina are sentenced using structured sentencing.
 For more information about felony sentencing click here.
-You can also visit our website to get the free consultation from our experienced Winston-Salem Felony attorneys.
+You can also visit our website to get the free consultation Criminal Cases Only from our experienced Winston-Salem Felony attorneys.

 Felonies In North Carolina